atomist-skills/skill-logging/README.md

 # `@atomist/skill-logging`

-Simplistic API to log into the Skill Audit log stream.
+Simple API to log into the Skill Audit log stream.

 ## Usage